The ACP program is currently paused pending funding by Congress.

 This method will help you pay less over time on your debt.
 That’s because you will pay off the most expensive debt first.
 This is often called the debt avalanche method.

-The debt snowball method (either option) can be done over a long period of time.
+The debt snowball method (either option) can be done over a long period.
 It allows you to have an emergency fund, a cash-based budget, and a debt repayment plan that’s based on your current income.

 Negotiating Down Debts